wavesjs/waves-ui/README.md

 # WAVES - UI

+## Develop branch - this codes introduce many breaking changes from the master branch
+## DO NOT USE

 _visualisation part of the `wavesjs` library._

 wavesUI is a set of low level audio visualisation components build on top of [d3](http://d3js.org/)